chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Elements received from a peer MUST be checked for group membership: failure to properly deserialize and validate group elements can lead to attacks.
-An endpoint MUST abort the protocol if any received public value is not a member of the large prime-order subgroup of G. Multiplication of a public value X by the cofactor h will yield the identity element I whenever V is an element of a small-order subgroup.
+An endpoint MUST abort the protocol if any received public value is not a member of the large prime-order subgroup of G. Multiplication of a public value V by the cofactor h will yield the identity element I whenever V is an element of a small-order subgroup.
 Consequently, prover and verifier MUST abort the protocol upon of any received value V such that V\*h = I. Failure to do so may lead to subgroup